zyf722/lcid-ts/README.md

 > [!NOTE]
 >
-> If this is your first time deploying a Worker, you may want to manually add the `problem_json` entry to your KV namespace in the Cloudflare dashboard, as the Worker will only update it automatically after the first cron job.
+> If this is your first time deploying the Worker, you may want to manually add the `problem_json` entry to your KV namespace in the Cloudflare dashboard, as the Worker will only update it automatically after the first cron job.

 Check [real-time logs](https://developers.cloudflare.com/workers/observability/logging/real-time-logs/) to see if the Worker is running correctly.